Hulie/payback/README.md

 ## Conversion attributes
 All attributes are not supported by some networks.

+- uid
-- UID
+- epi
-- EPI
+- commission
-- Commission
+- currency
-- Currency
+- network
-- Network
+- channel
-- Channel
+- program
-- Program
+- status
-- Status
+- timestamp
-- Timestamp
+- referrer
-- Referrer
+- clicked_at

 ## Contributing